karpanai/karpanai-web/data/blog/2009/11/24/the-king-and-i.md

 > “Dad, we need some good audiotapes.”
 >
-> “See, that’s why I said no tape recorder.”
+> “See, that's why I said no tape recorder.”

-Why that was a relevant answer, I don’t know to this day.
+Why that was a relevant answer, I don't know to this day.

-> “Please, let’s buy at least a few.”
+> “Please, let's buy at least a few.”
 >
 > “Cinema songs spoil kids.”